 A space industry consultant with experience in technical and programmatic issues for satellites, launch vehicles satellites, government regulations and policy, Derek has held important roles related to a number of U.S. launch vehicles and in small startups.
 He has had extensive dealings in the international environment, including launches and mission integration with Russians and Europeans and spacecraft development with the Middle East and Asia.
 He holds a PhD in Aero/Astro Engineering from the University of Washington, and a Master’s of Science in Aero/Astro Engineering from Stanford.

 Derek Webber is the former Head of Procurement at the international satellite mobile communications operator, Inmarsat, where he was responsible for acquiring around $2 billion of satellites and launch vehicles.
 He is a former satellite and launch vehicle design engineer, and was Managing Director for the European operation of Tachyon, a U.S.-based satellite broadband provider.
-He is currently Executive Director of Spaceport Associates, where for over a decade he has been a strong advocate for space tourism, specializing in developing business cases and regulatory requirements, and demonstrating how commercial human spaceflight can contribute to space exploration development.
+He is Founder of Spaceport Associates, where for over a decade he has been a strong advocate for space tourism, specializing in developing business cases and regulatory requirements, and demonstrating how commercial human spaceflight can contribute to space exploration development.
 He is author of the book “The Wright Stuff: the Century of Effort Behind your Ticket to Space”, providing a parallel history of aviation and rocketry, and has served as a docent at the National Air and Space Museum of the Smithsonian Institution.
 He has joint U.S./U.K. nationality and holds a BS in Physics/Math, as well as postgraduate qualifications in Management, Space Studies, and Accounting and Finance.

 A Director at the International Space Science Institute in Bern, Switzerland, and Emeritus professor at the U.K.’s Open University, he also holds a part-time Chair at the Beijing University of Aeronautics & Astronautics.
 He has over 30 years of experience of world-leading space research, including developing instrumentation for the Hubble Space Telescope, the Giotto mission that flew past Halley’s comet in 1985, and the Cassini/Huygens mission to the Saturnian system.
 For the Huygens probe, he led the team that provided one of the scientific instruments that landed on Saturn’s largest moon, Titan.
 He has also served as Vice-President of the Royal Astronomical Society.
 Asteroid 17920 was officially named after him in recognition of his contribution to space research.